 Over-Spending or Extreme Frugality

 A lot of caregivers can become very stressed trying to deal with loved ones’ spending habits.
 Unfortunately, elderly people are the most susceptible to scammers.
-You might feel like you are intruding when you question your parent’s ability to manage money, because it is directly tied to their decision-making skills.
+You might feel like you are intruding when you question your parent’s ability to manage money because it is directly tied to their decision-making skills.
 There may be occasions where this brings into question whether your parent is still able to live independently.
 However, as with all the other kinds of difficult behaviour we’ve discussed, it’s important not to bury your head in the sand.
 It’s always better to deal with the problem sooner rather than later.

 Again, the best place to start here is with a conversation.
 Try and help them to understand that you are speaking from a place of care.
 It is vital that you attempt to help your parents to come up with their own solutions before you take further steps to intervene.